-I don’t always regret our decision about moving to Brazil from Asia.
+I don’t always regret our decision about moving to Rio de Janeiro, Brazil from Asia.

-But I do wish I’d been a bit more informed before moving to Brazil.
+But I do wish I’d been a bit more informed before moving to Rio de Janeiro.
 All the expat blogs I checked out painted a rosy picture of sunshine, beaches, and caipirinhas (no gas cuts, electricity outages, bureaucratic nightmares, severe sexual harassment, or muggings).

 Maybe part of the problem is that most of the expat blogs I’d read were written by men, or by women who lived a very #expatwivesclub lifestyle with bodyguards or in a gated community.
 I don’t know.

 I’d only had a month to get ready for the move from Thailand, but when I landed I knew basically zilch about the realities of day to day life in Rio de Janeiro, Brazil.
 Aside from researching caipirinha recipes, pinning picturesque Brazilian beaches to my “Brazil” board, and organizing a few going-away and giving-away everything parties – I didn’t do much to prepare.
 But really, what else can you do on such short notice?